py-sdl/py-sdl2/doc/modules/sdl2ext_sprite.rst

    .. method:: draw_line(points : iterable[, color=None]) -> None

       Draws one or multiple lines on the rendering context.
+The *line* argument contains the start and end coordinates of the individual lines in the form ``(line1_x1, line1_y1, line1_x2, line1_y2, line2_x1, line2_y1, ...)``.

    .. method:: draw_point(points : iterable[, color=None]) -> None

       Draws one or multiple points on the rendering context.
+The *points* argument contains the x and y values of the points as simple sequence in the form ``(point1_x, point1_y, point2_x, point2_y, ...)``.

    .. method:: draw_rect(rects : iterable[, color=None]) -> None

-      Draws one or multiple rectangles on the rendering context.
+      Draws one or multiple rectangles on the rendering context. *rects* contains sequences of four values denoting the x and y offset and width and height of each individual rectangle in the form ``((x1, y1, w1, h1), (x2, y2, w2, h2), ...)``.

    .. method:: fill(rects : iterable[, color=None]) -> None

-      Fills one or multiple rectangular areas on the rendering context with the current set or passed *color*.
+      Fills one or multiple rectangular areas on the rendering context with the current set or passed *color*. *rects* contains sequences of four values denoting the x and y offset and width and height of each individual rectangle in the form ``((x1, y1, w1, h1), (x2, y2, w2, h2), ...)``.

    .. method:: present() -> None